Use case: Department of Health and Aged Care

 The near real-time bushfire boundaries data along with burns unit capacity will enable the Department to monitor hospitals to ensure capacity and that the health system is not overwhelmed during a bushfire emergency.

-The new authoritative bushfire boundaries data service has streamlined the collection and delivery of information for use by the Department.
+The new authoritative bushfire extents data service has streamlined the collection and delivery of information for use by the Department.

 1. Johnston FH, Borchers Arriagada N, Morgan GG, Jalaludin B, Palmer AJ, Williamson GJ, et al. 2020.
 Unprecedented health costs of smoke-related PM2.5 from the 2019–20 Australian megafires.
 Nature Sustainability 1–6. ↩︎